jfisteus/eyegrade/doc/user-manual/user-manual.rst

   command is allowed only when the system failed to recognize the geometry of the answer tables.
 See `The manual detection mode`_.

-- |icon_exit| *exit* (shortcut 'Escape'): exits Eyegrade **without** saving the current exam.
-However, there is no risk to loose data from any exam that was saved before.

 Modifying student answers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The optical recognition system of Eyegrade my fail sometimes, due to
+The optical recognition system of Eyegrade may fail sometimes, due to
 its own limitations, or students filling their exams in messy ways.
 Sometimes, Eyegrade shows a cell in the answer table as marked when it
 is not, or a cell is not marked when it actually is.
 In addition, if